Validator Slashing

 Real implementation:

-Double Proposal: Validator proposes two different blocks at same height.
-Slashed 100% (all stake burned).
+Double Proposal: Validator proposes two different blocks at the same height.
+The penalty is 100% of the stake.

 Surround Vote: Validator votes for conflicting blocks at different heights.
-Slashed progressively.
+The penalty is progressive.

-Scale: If many validators slashed simultaneously, slash increases with participation.
-Prevents coordinated attacks.
+Scale: If many validators are slashed simultaneously, the penalty increases with participation.
+This prevents coordinated attacks.

-Deposit Return: After slashing, validator must wait to exit, then exit and get remaining stake.
+Deposit Return: After slashing, the validator must wait to exit, then exit and receive the remaining stake.

-Ethereum carefully designed slashing creating strong economic deterrents.
+Ethereum carefully designed slashing to create strong economic deterrents.

 Slashing Mechanics